Sparta City Hall

 What can I set out on my curb for collection, and when will it be collected?

-The street Crew collects brush from residential properties within the city continually throughout the year.
-Brush piles should be placed on the boulevard–not in the street–should not be mixed with other yard waste, and should be limited to a size that can be collected by the Street Crew in 30 minutes or less.
+The street Crew collects brush from residential properties within the city the 1st full week of every month.
+Brush piles should be placed on the boulevard--not in the street--should not be mixed with other yard waste, and should be limited to a size that can be collected by the Street Crew in 30 minutes or less.
 If a property owner hires a contractor to remove a tree, the contractor should take care of disposal.

 Will the City remove my boulevard tree if I don't like it?